BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

 BL2 Cold Dead Hands
 ===================

-**NOTE:** This mod is a work in progress, and has not yet been officially released.
-Use at your own risk, at the moment!

 This mod completely revamps the way in which weapons and shields are acquired during the game.
-Instead of dropping weapons/shields from a random loot pool, enemies will now *always* drop the specific gun and shield that they're using, and their gear quality has been improved considerably.
-You'll be up against enemies using purples, gemstones, and even legendaries.
-Badass enemies will, in general, have better gear than their ordinary counterparts, though even ordinary enemies have a chance to spawn with the highest-tier gear.
+Instead of dropping weapons/shields from a random loot pool, enemies will now *always* drop the specific gun and shield that they're using.
+Enemy gear quality can be improved considerably.

 The intention is that these enhanced enemy drops will be just about the *only* way to acquire weapons and shields in the game.
+Quest rewards will be unchanged, so weapons and shields can still be acquired that way.
 At the moment, gear can still be found in vending machines, and in some containers.
 Weapons and shields can no longer be found in treasure chests, though.

-This mod is a spiritual cousin of my own Better Loot mod, and you can expect to enjoy a much better quality of gear throughout your playthrough.
+In the default configuration, this mod is a spiritual cousin of my own Better Loot mod.
+You'll be up against enemies using purples, gemstones, and even legendaries.
+Gear quality can be customized easily in FilterTool/BLCMM, so you can still play using something close to the stock Borderlands gear quality.
+Regardless of gear quality configuration, Badass enemies will have better gear than their ordinary counterparts.
-Functionally it feels very similar, thanks to the increased volume of loot which gets dropped.

 Grenade Mods, Class Mods, and Relics will still be acquired as per usual - via world drops, chests, and the like.

+### Mod Status

+This mod is still under development.

+* The base BL2 game should be all right at the moment, but I have not touched anything in the DLCs yet.

+* The mod's not been tested much without Better Loot also active

 Requirements
 ------------